ucsb-cs148/w25/_lab/lab02-addendum.md

 # A few things to add to your README.md:

-1. In your README.md, add a line for which app type / tech stack you are using.
+1. In your README.md, add a line specifying the app type and the tech stack you are using.
 2. Add some more detail about the plan for your app to your README.md
    * Minimum, a single paragraph that expands on the one-sentence description
    * Better: Instead of, or in addition to that, a list of user roles (see below), and few things that